Differences between Freediving, Skindiving and Snorkeling

 Your first upgrade: your mask.
 You may think that it’s good enough to just borrow a mask from a friend, but in the case that it doesn’t fit, you’ll probably find yourself adjusting and readjusting when you should be focusing on that gorgeous reef.
 It’s no use to save the money on buying a mask when your snorkeling experience gets ruined by a leaky mask.

 Instead, take the time to find a mask that actually fits you.
-Whether you want a mask with two lenses or just one doesn’t really matter, but how the skirt (or the soft silicone that covers your nose and cheeks) forms to your face does.
+Whether you want a mask with two lenses (which you definitely want when you need a prescription dive mask!) or just one doesn’t really matter.
+It’s important how the skirt (or the soft silicone that covers your nose and cheeks) forms to your face do.
 The first thing to look out for is whether the mask stays on your face without you having to hold it.
 If it stays, that’s a good sign.

 Next is to test the skirt.
 Although it may seem silly, the best way to do this is to test how the mask will fit when you have the snorkel in your mouth (or, in other words, when your facial muscles are activated).
 Since you don’t want to be putting your mouth on the snorkels in the store, it might be a good idea to borrow a friend’s.
 When you’re trying on different masks, you want something that forms tightly to your nose and doesn’t allow any air to escape when you try blowing out through your nose.

-Since a few years you can also get full-face snorkel masks.
-These do not just cover your eyes and nose but your whole face.
+Since a few years, you can also get full-face snorkel masks.
+These snorkel goggles do not just cover your eyes and nose but your whole face.
 This has tremendous advantages for snorkeling as you can breathe both through your nose and your mouth.
-These masks have the snorkel integrated and usually they have dry snorkels.
+These masks have the snorkel integrated and usually, they have dry snorkels.
 That way you won’t swallow any water by accident!
+In the early days and with cheap masks there were some reported incidents of CO2 building up in the breathing chamber.
+These dangers of full-face snorkeling masks have been diminished with modern designs that take that risk into consideration.

 So now that you have your perfect mask, it’s time to consider fins.
-The best model for snorkeling on the market these days are the standard scuba fins or the travel snorkeling fins.
-The latter are short enough to allow for small, versatile movements around shallow underwater landscapes, and allow for easy maneuverability getting in and out the boat or walking up onto the shore.
+The best model for snorkeling on the market these days is the standard scuba fins or the travel snorkeling fins.
+The latter are short enough to allow for small, versatile movements around shallow underwater landscapes, and allow for easy maneuverability getting in and out the boat or walking up onto the shore – Is Snorkeling Safe while Pregnant?

 Sunscreen.
 Since this sport requires you to be relatively close to the surface, you really need to protect your skin.